-The engineers at Wilson have performed extensive research to arrive upon the adhesives used to construct our enclosures.
-This often over looked element is crucial to the proper performance and longevity of a loudspeaker.
-Correct modulus of elasticity, coefficient of thermal expansion and natural frequency response are just a few of the important elements.
+The engineers at Wilson have performed extensive research on the adhesives used to construct our enclosures.
+Other speaker manufacturers often overlook this critical variable.
+Wilson has found that the adhesives used to construct enclosures are crucial to the proper performance and longevity of a loudspeaker.
+Some of the important factors considered when selecting an adhesive are: correct modulus of elasticity, coefficient of thermal expansion, and natural frequency response.

 A highly cross-linked, thermoset adhesive is used for the construction of the enclosure.
-It was also chosen for its excellent bond strength, solvent resistance, hardness and optimum vibrational characteristics.
+It was also chosen for its excellent bond strength, solvent resistance, hardness, and optimum vibrational characteristics.